Co-employment: Definition, benefits, and risks

 The risk: It might be difficult to identify a co-employer or a freelancer who is excellent to work with.
 Companies that are seriously thinking about getting co-employment should never ignore this.

-When getting into a co-employment agreement, businesses should keep in mind that they are disclosing some sensitive information to a third party.
+When entering a co-employment agreement, businesses should remember that they are disclosing sensitive information to a third party.
 Not paying close attention to the identification component can lead to questionable results.

 How to avoid it: Assess the reasons for co-employment.
 This makes it clear what type of partnership would be best for them.
 Once they have a solid requirement, they can start looking into the top co-employer service in the market and make a list of their choices.